The speculative pontifications regarding this are confirmed in the very next verse:

 Peter turned and saw that the disciple whom Jesus loved was following them.
 (This was the one who had leaned back against Jesus at the supper and had said, "Lord, who is going to betray you?")
 When Peter saw him, he asked, "Lord, what about him?"
 (John 21:20-21)

-Now remember that before this, Jesus was speaking to Peter how he would die:
+And before this, Jesus was speaking to Peter regarding how he would die:

 Jesus said this to indicate the kind of death by which Peter would glorify God.
 (John 21:19)

-"until I appear to you" is more accurate because Jesus is speaking of his appearance to Peter at the time of death of Peter's physical body.
-Furthermore, what is being missed by ecclesiastical institutions is the loving relationship between Jesus and his disciple Peter - just as they missed the loving relationship that exists between Jesus and the Supreme Being.
+What is being missed by ecclesiastical institutions is the loving yet instructional relationship between Jesus and his student Peter - just as they have missed the loving relationship that exists between Jesus and the Supreme Being.

-Remember that the word (erchomai) - "to appear" - is being used in conjunction with Peter's death.
+The word ἔρχομαι (erchomai) - "to appear" - is being used in conjunction with Peter's death in this verse.
 Yes, this is when Jesus will appear to Peter - at the point where Peter's physical body dies, and the spirit-person of Peter will rise from the physical body and leave it behind to decompose.

 This - rising from the physical body - will occur at the time of death for each of us - confirmed by hundreds of thousands of cases of clinical death, where a person whose body is revived recalls floating up over their dead body after it clinically died.
 They accurately describe the events taking place around their body even though the body's eyes were closed and their brain was legally dead.
 So who was looking down upon the body?
-The spirit-person who dwells within this physical body.
-We cannot see this spirit-person with our physical eyes because it lies on another dimension - the spiritual dimension.
+The spirit-person who dwelled within the physical body.
+We cannot see this spirit-person with our physical eyes because it lies on another plane of existence.